-Organizations can send secure notifications and efficiently manage employee workflows.
+Chicago based organizations can send secure notifications and efficiently manage employee workflows.
 Notifications can include:

 Weather and Natural Disaster

 Weather alerts are the most common use of mass notification systems.
-Every year some kind of natural disasters such as tornadoes, hurricanes, floods, or fire touches a large portion of the country.
+Every year some kind of natural disasters such as tornadoes, hurricanes, floods, or fire touches a large portion of the country including Chicagoland.
 The government uses weather triggered notifications to inform all the people living in a different part of the city, town, or village of the alarming situations approaching to evacuate from the area or take safety measures.
 This notification also allows people to ready their supplies and also make necessary adjustments or arrangements.

 - Fire emergencies